cuza/mDNS-Mirror/README.md

 # mDNS Mirror over HTTP

-This project is a service discovery and registration tool using Zeroconf (mDNS) and Flask.
-It discovers local services and mirrors them across multiple nodes over HTTP.
+This project is a Zeroconf (mDNS) service discovery and registration tool using and Flask.
+It discovers local mDNS services and mirrors them across multiple nodes over HTTP.
 Useful if you have a site to site VPN and don't want to allow multicast traffic on your VPN

 ## Features